From Shadows — Submission Package

 Before the world began to shrink, there was a time I tried to expand into it, to be seen, to be chosen.

 I was thirteen when the comparisons began.
-"You look just like Brooke Shields," my father’s friend said.
-He was a vice-president at Clairol, and at family dinners, he started calling me "Brooke."
-Brooke Shields was huge in the 1980s: her acting, her modeling, her constant presence in the spotlight.
+“You look just like Brooke Shields,” my father’s friend said.
+He was vice president at Clairol, one of my father’s biggest customers, and at family outings he started calling me “Brooke.”
+The title alone impressed me; it carried a kind of glamour that felt just out of reach.
+Brooke Shields was everywhere then, in movies, magazines, and jean ads.
 I didn’t look like her, not really, but I had thick eyebrows, and that was enough.
 The nickname stuck, a new identity I stepped into, not yet seeing how much of me would have to change to belong there.
-And so did the idea: that I had "the look."
-His wife took me shopping for clothes and helped me practice posing for photo shoots, the kind meant to build a portfolio and impress agents.
-I was flattered, of course.
-At that age, it felt exciting to be noticed, to be told I had potential, to feel the brief warmth of external validation.
-But even then, a quiet hum of unease settled beneath the surface.
-I didn’t think about whether I wanted it, not truly, not with any sense of my own desire.
-I just went along, my body learning the subtle art of compliance, the slow give of my own will.
+His wife, who had once been a model herself, took me shopping for clothes and helped me practice posing for photo shoots, the kind meant to build a portfolio and impress agents.
+I was flattered.
+It felt exciting to be noticed, to be told I had potential, to feel that external validation.
+But beneath the thrill, I also felt pressure to perform, to become what the industry seemed to reward.
+Each attempt to meet that image pushed me past something I didn’t yet know how to protect, my body holding its breath a little longer, mistaking strain for growth.

 I’d always liked the fashion of that era, the models in music videos on MTV, the glossy magazine covers, the illusion of effortless beauty.
 Modeling is about being seen, a surface-level promise, but somewhere along the way, I learned that being seen wasn’t enough.
 I had to become someone else on the outside to be accepted, noticed, approved.
 It was like breathing in a role, every posture, every expression a careful mimicry of what I imagined others wanted.